Seatis/my-teaching-materials/workshop/hosting/warmup/warmup.md

  - You should get `Creating app... done` and some weird project name
  - `git push heroku master`
  - `heroku open`
+ - You should get a freshly opened new web browser tab, containing your online server's frontend
+ - `heroku logs` show you the application logs
+ - Also try `heroku logs --tail`.
+It is continuously waiting for new lines, and display them as they appear
  - Open [Heroku Dashboard](https://dashboard.heroku.com/apps).
 You can manage your projects here.
+You can also check the logs, application status here.